bluesky/bluesky/doc/source/plans.rst

     def staggered_wait(det, fast_motors, slow_motor):
         # Start all the motors, fast and slow, moving at once.
-        # Put all the fast_motors in one group.
+        # Put all the fast_motors in one group...
         for motor in slow_motors:
             yield from abs_set(motor, 5, group='A')
         # ...but put the slow motor is separate group.